laffra/hurry/README.md

 - Clone this repository to your local machine
 - Open chrome://extensions
 - Switch to Developer Mode
-- Install the extension using the "Load unpacked" button.
+- Install the extension using the "Load unpacked" button, point to the "hurry/hurry" folder.
 - Reload Google Slides

 ## Usage

-In the first slide of your presentation add the following:
+In the first slide of your presentation add something like the following:

 ```
 # time=45